6.02.2013

-Comics lessons usually begin with some practice using pencils to draw.
-Students might be asked to express volume through shading while observing personal objects at home or assemble a still life in the classroom.
+Older students usually practice drawing with pencils to express volume through shading while observing personal objects at home or assembling a still life in the classroom.
 More studies have included self-portraits and perspective drawings from both memory and observation.

 9th graders

-Classes sometimes look at examples in Masters of American Comics before individually storyboarding and final drafting a comic.
+Classes typically look at more illustrated and literary devices from Masters of American Comics before individually storyboarding and final drafting a comic.

 Autobiographical comic, 9th grader